Skip Navigation

 Installing the Buildpack

-Apps require the companion buildpack (borealis/postgres-ssh) to connect to an add-on database.
+Apps require the companion buildpack (borealis/postgres-tunnel) to connect to an add-on database.
 After installation, the buildpack automatically uses the connection information in the add-on’s config vars to establish a secure tunnel to the corresponding database cluster.
-Any client process that connects using the DATABASE_URL config var automatically sends its database traffic through the secure tunnel.
+Any client processes that connect using the DATABASE_URL

-The following sections describe how to apply the buildpack using either a slug (the standard option) or a Docker container (via Cloud Native Buildpacks or a Dockerfile).
+The following sections describe how to apply the buildpack using either a slug (the standard option) or a Docker container (via Cloud Native Buildpacks or a Dockerfile

 Standard Deploy (Slug)